phabt0w/MacOS/README.md

 #   - macOS (bash, curl, pkgutil, installer, defaults, stat, launchctl, ioreg)
 #
 # Usage in Jamf Pro:
-#   Run this script as a Jamf policy (Shell: /bin/bash).
-Schedule in a
-#   maintenance window when users are typically idle.
+#   - run this script as a Jamf policy (Shell: /bin/bash).
+Schedule in a maintenance window when users are typically idle.

-# It created to run from Jamf Pro.
-The idle time was added to make sure that the user is not impacted during his work by the update script.
+#   - the idle time was added to make sure that the user is not impacted during his work by the update script.